How To Conduct a Gap Analysis in Project Management

 This exercise is a way of assessing the financial health of a project or a company.

-In this way, gap analysis is used to examine the current state to check that everything is going according to plan.
+As such, variance analysis is used to examine the current state to verify that everything is going according to plan.

-This allows you to base your decisions on real facts rather than mere hypotheses.
+This allows you to base your decisions on real facts rather than mere assumptions.

 Analyze to correct